FIG Script

 FIG Script is a typeface designed by Eric Olson in 2002 for Process Type Foundry.

-The name FIG is an acronym for "Frank (Sheeran), Ian (Chai), and Glenn (Chappell) who collaborated in the development of the FIGlet computer program developed to generates text banners, in a variety of typefaces, composed of letters made up of arrangements of smaller ASCII characters.
+The name FIG is an acronym for "Frank (Sheeran), Ian (Chai), and Glenn (Chappell) who collaborated in the development of the FIGlet computer program developed to generate text banners, in a variety of typefaces, composed of letters made up of arrangements of smaller ASCII characters.
 Olson used FIGlet in creating his ASCII-based FIG typefaces.
 Olson describes the FIG types as an "exploration into the generative possibilities type design software and simple grid structures."
 While suggestion of a raster is clearly visible in the face, a hominess similar to that found in nineteenth century cross-stitched samplers is also found.
 Many characters have swashes, and the overall effect is reminiscent of cursive.